Ashishhhh2/Data-Analysis-Dashboard-Basball-team-Player-Insight-SQL/README.md

 -  MySQL

 ## THE OBJECTIVES
-1. What schools do MLB players attend?
+Q. What schools do MLB players attend?

-2.
-3. How much do teams spend on player salaries?
+Q. How much do teams spend on player salaries?

-4.
-5. What does each player's career look like?
+Q. What does each player's career look like?

-6.
-7. How do player attributes compare?
+Q. How do player attributes compare?
-8.

 ## MY SQL Dashboard
 <img width="1919" height="1025" alt="My SQL SC" src="https://github.com/user-attachments/assets/8a2a8b6c-c98d-4d54-b96a-b3fb957ed44d" />